 (In terms of New Year’s resolutions, one expert found those who set them were still ten times more likely to change their behaviour throughout the year than those who didn’t.)

-It isn’t difficult to see how this translates to success in New Year’s Resolutions.
-After all, what does being healthy entail?
+It isn’t difficult to see how this translates to success in building a healthier professional life After all, what does being healthy entail?
 And, how serious were you if it wasn’t written down anywhere?
 These are the kinds of questions we ask ourselves as we slowly move away from our goals.
-Instead, we should write a list of clear, specific goals – like ‘Exercise for twenty minutes a day’.
+Instead, we should write a list of clear, specific goals – like ‘Exercise for twenty minutes a day’, for example.

 …Structure Your Goals Differently